wenboteng/hub_inbox2sheet/airbnb-ranking-report.md

 - Focus on getting positive reviews
 - Improve response times and communication
 - Update listing with seasonal content
+- Use this time to improve your listing

 ### Holiday Periods
 **Ranking Behavior:** High demand, early booking and pricing strategy crucial